The audience game is a Filler

 - What's My Line?: Starting during the 1970/71 season of the syndicated version, four audience members were invited onstage to play a game called "Who's Who?"
 The celebrity panel, one at a time, tried to match up a list of four careers with the correct person.
 For each celebrity that was wrong, the foursome each won $20, with a top prize of $80 for a complete stumper (along with a couple of small prizes, usually a supply of Turtle Wax car care products and Amity leather products).

-- Who Wants to Be a Millionaire?: As of the "shuffle" format on the U.S. version, an audience member plays a losing contestant's next question for $1,000 (or, for example on Disney Cruise week, an unclaimed vacation).
-The consolation prize was previously the Home Game, but got changed in 2012 to 20 free games on the show's Facebook app.
+- Who Wants to Be a Millionaire?: As of the "shuffle" format on the U.S. version, an audience member plays a losing contestant's next question for $1,000 — winners get humorously dubbed a "Thousandaire".
+During a Disney Cruise week, the prize was an unclaimed vacation that could have been won in the main game.
+The consolation prize was previously the Home Game, but got changed in 2012 to 20 free games on the show's Facebook version.